Stressed about managing your short term rental or finding a place to stay?

 • Step 3: File a Complaint with Airbnb if the host is unresponsive.

-• Step 5: Wait for a Resolution and be prepared for alternative solutions.
+• Step 5: Wait for Airbnb’s response and consider alternative solutions if needed.

 It might take a little while, but with a little patience and calmness, you’ll get your refund.
 Goodluck!